Jordan Dingle

-Jordan Dingle (born July 14, 2000) is an American college basketball player for the Penn Quakers of the Ivy League.
+Jordan Dingle (born July 14, 2000) is an American professional basketball player for KK Vojvodina of the Basketball League of Serbia.
+He played college basketball for the St. John's Red Storm and Penn Quakers, where he was a two-time All-Ivy League selection and the 2023 Ivy League Player of the Year.

-Early life and high school
+Early life and high school career

 Dingle grew up in Valley Stream, New York and initially attended Lawrence Woodmere Academy.
-He transferred to Blair Academy, a boarding school in Blairstown, New Jersey, prior to the start of his junior year.
+Before the start of his junior year, he transferred to Blair Academy, a boarding school in Blairstown, New Jersey.

 College career

-Dingle became a starter during his freshman season and was named the Ivy League Rookie of the Year after averaging 13.5 points, 2.2 assists, and 3.4 rebounds per games.
-He took a leave of absence from Penn during his true sophomore year after the 2020–21 season was cancelled in the Ivy League due to the COVID-19 pandemic.
+Dingle became a starter during his freshman season and was named the Ivy League Rookie of the Year after averaging 13.5 points, 2.3 assists, and 3.4 rebounds per game.
+He took a leave of absence from Penn during his true sophomore year after the 2020–21 season was canceled in the Ivy League due to the COVID-19 pandemic.
 Dingle was named first-team All-Ivy League in 2022 after he averaged 20.9 points, 2.4 assists, and 3.6 rebounds over 26 games.
-Dingle was named the Ivy League Player of the Year as a junior.
+Dingle finished second in the nation with 23.4 points per game and was named the Ivy League Player of the Year and won the Robert V. Geasey Trophy as the top player in the Philadelphia Big 5 as a junior.
+After the season he entered the NCAA transfer portal.

+Dingle committed to St. John's and newly-hired head coach Rick Pitino.

+Professional career

+Dingle signed with KK Vojvodina of the Basketball League of Serbia on August 6, 2024, to begin his professional career.